Modular functoriality in the Local Langlands Correspondence: The Brauer functor and the -dual homomorphism

 \begin{proof} By construction, it suffices to produce for each strictly totally disconnected $S$ over $\Div_X^1$ a natural (including compatibility with base change in $S$) commutative square

 Consider the commutative diagram

 The left square commutes because $\CT_B[\deg G]$ is symmetric monoidal.
-The middle square commutes because $\Psm$ is compatible with $*$-pullback and $!$-pushforward, as explained in \S \ref{sssec: small psm compatibilities}.
+The middle square commutes by Lemma \ref{lem: CT PSm}.
 We claim that the right square commutes.
 To see this, we consider the diagram

 The upper and lower caps commute by \eqref{eq: lifting triangle}.
 It is immediate from the definition of the modular reduction functor $\FF$ that the outer square commutes.
-In the left square, the horizontal arrows are essentially surjective by Proposition \ref{prop: TT modular reduction} and the fact that (under our assumptions on $\ell$) all parity sheaves exist in $\nPSY{H}{\OO}{1} $ and $\nPSY{T_H}{\OO}{1}$, by Theorem \ref{thm: parity sheaves exist} (which is obvious in the latter case).
+In the left square, the horizontal arrows are essentially surjective since all $\cE_{\rT}(\mu, \cL)$ are in the image, and these generate under direct sums by Proposition \ref{prop: Tate-parity structure theory}.
 The maps on morphisms are described in \S \ref{ssec: lifting functor}, in terms of Lemma \ref{lem: tate homs of TT}.
-From this we see that the commutativity of the outer square of \eqref{eq: cube diag 2} implies commutativity of the right square.
+From this, we see that the commutativity of the outer square of \eqref{eq: cube diag 2} implies commutativity of the right square.

 Since the right square of \eqref{eq: cube diag 2} is the same as that of \eqref{eq: cube diag 1}, we have now established that the outer rectangle in \eqref{eq: cube diag 1} commutes.
 Therefore, by definition, the diagram